longwave/p3/readme.txt

 == Changelog ==

+= 4.1.2 (11 October 2018) =
+* Minor change to the [Pinterest Hover Button](https://support.pipdig.co/articles/wordpress-custom-pinterest-hover-button/) to fix a bug in Gutenberg.

 = 4.1.1 (26 September 2018) =
 * New option to include a "read More" button in the [Profile Photo widget](https://i.imgur.com/mHoNA3b.png).